Table of Contents

+Similarities.
 Not taking visual effects into an account this Ultimate is close to Khaimera's Cull with all that same pros and cons.
 Countess can do an insane amount of damage and interrupt abilities, but similarly to Cull she can be stunned prior to dealing damage with a pretty obvious inevitable outcome.
-However not all abilities are interrupted by Feast.
-See some examples:

 Countess's Deck Considerations